How to Prepare for a Family Photo Session: Real Advice from More Than 100 Families

 Father playing with his son in a field during family photoshoot in Seattle area

-Quick-Start Session Checklist
+A Quick Family Session Checklist

 Seattle newborn in-home photography for a family of four